paulinalei/taipei-fireworks/README.md

 * git clone (repository url)
 * install Node.js
 * use Node package manager to install Express.js
-* to get a localhost going, type command `node bin/www`
+* to get a localhost going, type command `node bin/www`, then go to any localhost number on your browser